 We got bike lanes on Bloor.
-Now let's extend them westward!
+Now let's extend them westward to High Park!

-A year's worth of bike counts from Bloor St. W. at Markham St. proved that there's incredible demand to keep building out this key east-west corridor.
+A year's worth of bike counts from Bloor St. W. at Markham St. proved that there's incredible demand to keep building out this important east-west corridor.

 Getting permanent, protected bike lanes on Bloor St. W. between Shaw St. and Avenue Rd. was a major advocacy win, following decades of work and countless studies and consultations demonstrating demand and widespread support.
-As we look ahead to the next term of council, our priority is to get the bike lanes extended west, from Shaw St. to High Park Ave.
+Now, our priority is to get the Mayor and City Council to commit to extending the bike lanes west, from Shaw St. to High Park Ave., by 2020.

 Support our work:

-Sign up for Action Alerts to find out how you can support extending the Bloor bike lanes.
+- Sign up for Action Alerts to find out how you can support the campaign.

 5 reasons to extend the Bloor Street bike lanes: